Explosion Injuries and Fatalities

 Defective Products

-Many products carry a high degree of safety risk, and it is essential that companies ensure that their products are safe.
+Many products carry a high degree of safety risk, and companies must ensure that their products are safe.
 Products as big as entire sections of pipe may be defective, or a flawed product could be as small as a tiny connector or part.
 A faulty product could be as simple as a poorly designed component, a poor production process, or inadequate warnings or instructions.
 Determining whether a faulty item was responsible for an explosion often requires intensive investigation and even reconstruction of accidents.

 Pipeline and Propane Tank Explosions